 - 8. [10%] Plot the semblance spectrum for the dipping interface case.
 How do the optimal stacking velocity change?
 Compare the result to the prediction from formula (3). - 9.
-[10%] Summarize the differences of the horizontal and dipping reflector cases.
+[10%] Summarize the differences of the horizontal and dipping-reflector cases in CMP gathers.